 Examination and Evaluation

-Assess dizziness that might affect gait, balance, and other functional activities (See Appendix C).
+Assess dizziness and weakness that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician, and caution the patient and family/caregivers to guard against falls and trauma.

 When used to treat edema, help determine drug effects by assessing peripheral edema using girth measurements, volume displacement, and measurement of pitting edema (See Appendix N).
 Also monitor signs of pulmonary edema such as dyspnea and rales/crackles (See Appendix K).
 Document whether peripheral and pulmonary symptoms are controlled adequately by diuretic therapy.

 Monitor signs of hyperglycemia (drowsiness, fruity breath, increased urination, unusual thirst).

 Patients with diabetes mellitus should check blood glucose levels frequently.